 Client environments run entirely inside of your browser and will continue to bundle your code even when you lose your connection to our servers.
 Containers on the other hand are executed server-side inside of a Docker container instance.

 Currently it is not possible to convert a Client Sandbox to a Container Sandbox.
-Support for this is on the roadmap, you can follow progress here.

 Container Sandboxes run by connecting to a Docker instance running on our servers.
 We use the official Node docker image in our container instances, meaning most Node packages should be supported out of the box.
-With Containers you can run your own bundlers such as Webpack and retain full control over its configuration.
+With Containers, you can run your own bundlers such as Webpack and retain full control over its configuration.

 Containers also support running NPM scripts defined in your